Police shoot disgruntled worker who killed one at downtown Charleston restaurant - South Carolina Radio Network

 Charleston Police say an officer shot and critically injured a disgruntled former employee who killed one person and took another hostage at a popular downtown restaurant Thursday.

-Mayor John Tecklenburg said the shooter had worked for Virginia’s on King prior to Thursday’s shooting.
+Mayor John Tecklenburg said the shooter had worked for Virginia’s On King prior to Thursday’s shooting.
 “This was a tragic case of a disgruntled individual I think with a history of some mental health challenges who took his anger into his own hands,” he told reporters gathered near Marion Square.
 “And we tragically lost a member of our community today.”

 Officials have not yet identified the shooter or victim.